Connect with others who understand.

 Written by Nyaka Mwanza

 A rash on the breast does not necessarily signal breast cancer.
-Many breast rashes are related to skin disorders that cause irritation all over the body, and others result from a condition that affects only the breast.
-However, a breast rash can also be a symptom of breast cancer or develop as a result of treatment.
+Many breast rashes are from skin disorders that cause irritation on any part of the body, and others result from a condition that affects only the breast.
+However, a breast rash can also be an early symptom of breast cancer or develop as a result of treatment.

 What Is a Breast Rash?